 The surface of constant $q$ in (\ref{5.2}) has the metric ${\rm d} {s_2}^2 = {\rm d} R^2 / \left(C^2 R^2\right) + R^2 {\rm d} p^2$.
 To visualise it, we embed it now in a 3-dimensional Euclidean space with the metric

 Our ${\rm d} {s_2}^2$ is the metric of the surface $Z = Z_0(R)$, where ${Z_{0,R}}^2 + 1 = 1 / (CR)^2$, thus

 This embedding is possible only in the range $R \leq 1 / C$.
-The $R > 1 / C$ part of the surface can be embedded in a flat space of the signature $(- + +)$.\footnote{A similar phenomenon is known from the maximally extended Reissner-Nordstr\"{o}m spacetime, when the region inside the interior horizon is depicted, see Ref. \cite{PlKr2006}.} The metric is then
+The $R > 1 / C$ part of the surface can be embedded in a flat space of signature $(- + +)$.\footnote{A similar phenomenon is known from the maximally extended Reissner -- Nordstr\"{o}m spacetime, when the region inside the interior horizon is depicted, see Ref. \cite{PlKr2006}.} The metric is then

 and the embedding equation is